Home Blog How to Create Professional Invoices

 Step 1: Set Up Your Business Profile

-Before creating your first invoice, make sure your business profile is complete.
+Don't skip this part.
 Go to Settings → Business Profile and fill in your business name, address, phone, email, and logo.
-This information appears automatically on every invoice you generate, so getting it right once saves time on every future invoice.
+Everything you enter here shows up automatically on every invoice — so doing it right once means you never have to type it again.

 Step 2: Add Your Client